imofftoseethewizard/plguile3/README.md

 At version 0.20.0 the extension will be functionally complete.
 This will be the alpha release.

-The 0.21.x versions will refine and refactor scruple.scm.
+The 0.21.x versions will refine and refactor plg3.scm.

 The 0.23.x versions will include an extensive test campaign covering load, concurrency, session isolation, memory correctness, fuzzing,